-1. That Etowah is hereby authorized to transfer its wastewater utility system and public utility franchise serving the Etowah Community in Henderson County, North Carolina, to Red Bird;

-- 2. That Red Bird is granted a Certificate of Public Convenience and Necessity to provide wastewater utility service in the Etowah service area, effective upon the closing of the transfer of the sewer utility system assets to Red Bird; - 3.
-That Red Bird is authorized to adopt and charge Etowah customers the present rates, fees, and additional charges approved in Docket Nos.
-W-933, Sub 10, and M-100, Sub 138, which have been in effect since January 1, 2016; - 4.
-That the original cost rate base is (\$282,207), - 5.
-That Red Bird may not recover any purchase acquisition adjustment related to this transfer in this proceeding, the first rate case, or any future proceeding; - 6.
-That due diligence, legal, and transactional costs of \$10,000 should be included in rate base to be amortized over 27.74 years in Red Bird's first general rate case; - 7.
-That no additional costs associated with the transfer, including due diligence, transactional, and regulatory costs, may be recovered in any future proceeding; - 8.
-That, prior to closing, Red Bird shall post a bond in the amount of \$200,000 for the Etowah sewer utility service area in a form acceptable to the Commission and in compliance with N.C.G.S. § 62-110.3 and file a copy of the same;
+- 1. That the Application for Transfer of Public Utility Franchise and for Approval of Rates, jointly filed on October 8, 2020, by Red Bird and Etowah is hereby approved; - 2.
+That Etowah is hereby authorized to transfer its wastewater utility system and public utility franchise serving the Etowah Community in Henderson County, North Carolina, to Red Bird; - 3.
+That Red Bird is granted a Certificate of Public Convenience and Necessity to provide wastewater utility service in the Etowah service area, effective upon the closing of the transfer of the sewer utility system assets to Red Bird; - 4.
+That Red Bird is hereby authorized to adopt and charge Etowah customers the present rates, fees, and additional charges approved in Docket Nos.
+W-933, Sub 10, and M-100, Sub 138, which have been in effect since January 1, 2016; - 5.
+That the original cost rate base for the Etowah wastewater utility system assets shall be (\$282,207) as of December 31, 2023; - 6.
+That Red Bird shall not recover any purchase acquisition adjustment related to this transfer in this proceeding, the first general rate case proceeding, or any future proceeding; - 7.
+That due diligence, legal, and transactional costs of \$10,000 shall be included in rate base in Red Bird's first general rate case;

-- 9. That the Certificate of Public Convenience and Necessity granted to Etowah in Docket No. W-933, Sub 0 is cancelled effective on the date when Red Bird files with the Commission written notification that the closing of the transfer of the wastewater system has been completed; - 10.
-That Etowah's surety bond held by the Commission shall be released to Etowah upon receipt of written notification to the Commission that closing of the transfer of the Etowah utility systems has been completed; - 11.
-That Red Bird shall provide notification to the Commission within three business days of the date of closing that the sale of the wastewater utility systems serving the Etowah Service Area has been completed; - 12.
-That within 30 days of the closing of the sale of the Etowah wastewater utility systems, Red Bird shall file in these dockets the warranty deed showing Red Bird's ownership of the required easements and all interests in land it has obtained in connection with the operation and maintenance of the Etowah wastewater utility system; - 13.
-That Appendix A constitutes the Certificate of Public Convenience and Necessity; - 14.
-That the Schedule of Rates, attached as Appendix B, is approved and deemed to be filed with the Commission pursuant to N. C. Gen. Stat. § 62-138 and is authorized to become effective for service rendered on and after the date of this Order; and
+- 8. That whether any amount of due diligence and transactional costs above the \$10,000 amount approved herein may be recovered from customers shall be determined in Red Bird's first general rate case; - 9.
+That Red Bird's due diligence costs and other transactional costs shall be amortized over a period of 27.74 years, and the amortization of these costs shall begin in the month that the transfer of the Etowah wastewater system to Red Bird is closed; - 10.
+That prior to closing, Red Bird shall post a bond in the amount of \$100,000 for the Etowah sewer utility service area in a form acceptable to the Commission and in compliance with N.C.G.S. § 62-110.3, and shall provide the original bond documents to the Commission's Bond Administrator for filing; - 11.
+That the Certificate of Public Convenience and Necessity granted to Etowah in Docket No. W-933, Sub 0 is cancelled effective on the date when Red Bird files with the Commission written notification that the closing of the transfer of the wastewater system has been completed; - 12.
+That Etowah's surety bond held by the Commission shall be released to Etowah upon receipt of written notification to the Commission that closing of the transfer of the Etowah utility systems has been completed; - 13.
+That Red Bird shall provide notification to the Commission within three business days of the date of closing that the sale of the wastewater utility systems serving the Etowah Service Area has been completed; - 14.
+That within 30 days of the closing of the sale of the Etowah wastewater utility systems, Red Bird shall file in these dockets the warranty deed showing Red Bird's ownership of the required easements and all interests in land it has obtained in connection with the operation and maintenance of the Etowah wastewater utility system; - 15.
+That Appendix A constitutes the Certificate of Public Convenience and Necessity; - 16.
+That the Schedule of Rates, attached as Appendix B, is approved and deemed to be filed with the Commission pursuant to N.C.G.S. § 62-138 and is authorized to become effective for service rendered on and after the date of closing on the transfer; and